Ph.D., New York University, 1972

 Publications, talks, and lecture notes in mathematics

-Publications in Judaic studies and literature
+Publications in Judaic studies, literature, and Buddhist studies

 Teaching material for Stat 515H (Fall 2014)